 Jacinta teaches on Financial Management and Portfolio Investment modules.
 Her research interest is primarily on how access to financial services and the adoption of Agri-tech approaches might contribute to those sustainable development goals associated with human development and gender equality.
 Jacinta’s scholarship has resulted in grants from internal and external research funding bodies including the British Academy.
 She has published widely in high ranking journals.
 Jacinta also supervises postgraduate projects on finance and accounting topics.

-Jacinta is a Co-director of the Research Centre for Business, Management and Enterprise.
+Jacinta is the Deputy Head of School for Research.
 She also leads on the module on Strategic Financial Management.
 Jacinta acts as a mentor to a number of Early Career Researchers (ECRs) and junior colleagues within the school.

 Prior to becoming an academic, Jacinta acted as a research assistant on a number of consultancy missions to Africa and South Asia under the auspices of the United Nations and European Commission.
 The experience from these assignments motivated Jacinta’s research background and interest in the areas of Development Finance and Social Enterprise .
 Most specifically, she is interested in research in the areas of microfinance, micro, small and medium scale enterprise (MSME) development, economic growth, human welfare, poverty alleviation, debt relief, international capital flows, exchange rates, structural adjustment, financial sector development and women empowerment.
 To formulate sustainable policies for dealing with these economic development concerns, Jacinta’s work explores the interaction with and effectiveness of political and institutional arrangements, company ownership structure, market efficiency, corporate governance and information communication technology.
 Jacinta has published extensively alone and with co-authors in various international peer reviewed journals including: International Review of Financial Analysis; The Journal of International Accounting, Auditing and Taxation; Social Indicators Research; Technovation; World Development; Technological Forecasting and Social Change; Information Technology & People and Empirical Economics.